But “ageism” exists “across all industries,” not just Tech.

-These numbers are not based on VC-funded startups where the two founders may be 27 and 28 and the oldest people of the bunch.
+These numbers are not based on VC-funded startups where the two founders may be 27 and 28 and they’re into mobile app development.
 No one even bothers to mention age discrimination in these outfits.
 It’s just a fact of life.
 No, these numbers are based on an analysis of over 330,000 US-based employees – 63,000 in Tech and 267,000 in other industries – from 43 large companies.
 This is Corporate America.

 Here is what the study by Visier, which provides workforce analytics for HR professionals, found: “Systemic ageism is occurring in Tech hiring practices.”